10 Easy Ways to Add More Protein to Your Diet

 9. Try a high-quality protein powder.

-We know we said you shouldn’t whiz up a protein shake every morning, but protein powder can be a good way to increase protein if you’re traveling or just tight on time.
+We know we said you shouldn’t whip up a protein shake every morning, but protein powder can be a good way to increase protein if you’re traveling or just tight on time.
 Protein powders vary in quality and people can react differently to different types, so read labels carefully.

 10. Eat some protein at every meal.